 Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden by Can override suggestion state privilege (see Access control).
+This can be overridden with the Can override suggestion state privilege (see Access control).

 You can combine these with Access control into one of the following setups:

-- Users suggest and vote for suggestions, a limited group controls what is accepted - turn on voting, but automatic acceptance off, and don’t let users save translations.
+Users suggest and vote for suggestions and a limited group controls what is accepted. - Turn on voting. - Turn off automatic acceptance. - Don’t let users save translations.

-- Users suggest and vote for suggestions with automatical acceptance once the defined number of them agree - turn on voting and set the desired number of votes for automatic acceptance.
+Users suggest and vote for suggestions with automatic acceptance once the defined number of them agree. - Turn on voting. - Set the desired number of votes for automatic acceptance.

-- Optional voting for suggestions - you can also turn on voting only, and in this case it can optionally be used by users when they are unsure about a translation by making multiple suggestions.
+Optional voting for suggestions.
+(Can optionally be used by users when they are unsure about a translation by making multiple suggestions.) - Only turn on voting.

 Enhance the translation process with info available in the translation files.
 This includes string priority, check flags, or providing visual context.
 All these features can be set in the Reviewing strings: